silentorb/marloth-kotlin/game-design.md

 # Game Design

+## Core Gameplay

+What is the core gameplay of Marloth.
+Every good game I've ever played has had a simple core.
+A core that is still marginally fun even if all the other layers of content and depth were stripped away.
+This game has yet to have such a core.

+## Micro / Macro

+Good games have layers.
+Choices contained within encounters contained within chapters contained within campaigns.

 ## Growth

 Growth in games is fun.
 It gives players a heightened sense of accomplishment, and it can be used to morph game mechanics over the course of a game session.